Ghasak/nvim/docs/debugging/adpaters_and_config.md

 are two methods: configuring as a `executable` or as a `server`.
 These are the two classifications of the most available adapters for C, C++, and Rust.

+## [IMPORTANT] Notes about using Adapters

+1. Ensure that you already build your latest program to obtain the latest binary.
+2. Ensure that you already give permission to your adapters binary like lldb-mi or lldb-vscode.
+3. Ensure that the dap, dapui, and all related debugger plugins are already initalized.

 ## Adapters Types

 Debugging adapters serve as intermediaries between a debugger (like LLDB or